Minecraft (franchise): A Minecraft Movie (2025)

 In January 2019, Peter Sollett was announced to write and direct the film, featuring an entirely different story from McElhenney's version.
 Messick, who died in 2018, will be posthumously credited as producer.
 In April 2019, Warner Bros. scheduled the new film to be released in theaters on 4 March 2022.
 In June 2019, Allison Schroeder was hired to write the script and co-write the film with Sollett.
 In October 2020, the COVID-19 pandemic prompted Warner Bros. to adjust its release schedule, including removing the Minecraft film from its planned release date.

 Sollett instead directed Metal Lords, which was released exclusively on Netflix in April 2022.
 That same month, production on the Minecraft film was announced to be moving forward without Sollett and Schroeder, now with Jared Hess set to direct and Jason Momoa in early talks to star.
 The film was also confirmed to be live action.
 Some sources also said that Chris Bowman and Hubbel Palmer would rewrite the script.
 In early April 2023, it was reported that the film would release on 4 April 2025.
 In May, Matt Berry entered negotiations to join the cast.
 On 19 June 2023, it was reported that principal photography on the film would start on 7 August in New Zealand, before filming was delayed in July due to the 2023 SAG-AFTRA strike.
 Following the conclusion of the strike in early November 2023, filming was reported to be aiming for an early 2024 start.
 Later that month, Danielle Brooks and Sebastian Eugene Hansen joined the cast as Dawn and Henry, respectively, and filming was scheduled to begin in late December 2023.
 In early December, Emma Myers also joined the cast.
 In early January 2024, Jack Black was cast as Steve, teasing his casting in the film via his official Instagram account.
-The film's first teaser trailer was released on September 4, 2024, to a mixed response from audiences.
-A sequel is scheduled to be released on July 23, 2027.
+The film's first teaser trailer was released on 4 September 2024, to a mixed response from critics, while a positive from audiences.
+A sequel, A Minecraft Movie Squared, is scheduled to be released on 23 July 2027.